App Volumes architecture

 Deployment prerequisites

-Now that we have looked at the different App Volumes platforms and deployment options available, we focus on the product documentation references to the prerequisites for the three App Volumes deployment options.
+Now that we have looked at the different App Volumes platforms and deployment options available, we focus on the product documentation references to the prerequisites for the following App Volumes deployment options.

-- Prerequisites for Deploying App Volumes to support an On-Premise virtual desktop environment
+- Prerequisites for Deploying App Volumes to support an On-Premises virtual desktop environment

 - Prerequisites for Deploying App Volumes Manager through Azure Marketplace